Kong/kubernetes-ingress-controller/keps/0009-ingress-class-params-crd.md

 ## Summary

-As of now users can control the behavior of an `IngressClass` via e.g.
+Currently users can control how traffic is load-balanced for an `Ingress` resource using the [`ingress.kubernetes.io/service-upstream` annotation][service-upstream-annotation].
 [`ingress.kubernetes.io/service-upstream` annotation][service-upstream-annotation].
 In some environments with large numbers of `Ingress` resources who want the `service-upstream` behavior to be the default for all new `Ingress` resources